 - Turn the IP to the sauté function and let it heat up.

-- Once heat, add in avocado oil to coat the bottom of the pot.
+- Once heated, add in avocado oil to coat the bottom of the pot.

 - Add in the meat and season with some Himalayan salt and pepper.